 Extra expense insurance covers expenses you incur to avoid or minimize a shutdown of your business after your property has sustained a physical loss.
-This coverage can allow your business to continue operating at the same location or elsewhere after your property has been damaged by a fire or other peril.
+It can enable your business to continue operating after your property has been damaged by a fire or other peril.

-It may be purchased alone or in conjunction with business income (also called business interruption) coverage.
-Some package policies, including the ISO businessowners policy, automatically include some extra expense coverage.
+Extra Expense coverage may be added to a standard commercial property policy via a separate form or endorsement.
+It may be written alone or combined with business income coverage.
+Some package policies, including the ISO business owners policy, automatically include some extra expense coverage.

 Who Needs It?

-While many businesses can benefit from extra expense insurance, this coverage is especially valuable if your business has any of the characteristics listed below.
+While extra expense insurance can benefit many businesses, it is especially valuable if your business has any of these characteristics:

-- It cannot shut down because the services it provides are essential to the community.
+- It cannot shut down because it provides essential services to the community.
 Examples are hospitals, medical clinics, nursing homes, homeless shelters, and banks.

 - It can continue to operate from a temporary location to avoid or minimize a shutdown.